 The promethea moth is also called the silk moth.
 Smooth green-blue, this caterpillar has spikes.
 There are four red-orange ones near the front and one on the yellow tail end.
 Four small black-blue spots are seen on segments along the back.
 There are two facial spots on the head.
 The spicebush, cherry, sassafras, tuliptree, willow, poplar, sweetgum, ash, apple, pear, lilac, wild plum, birch, buttonbush, basswood, maple, and chokeberry are the food of choice for the Promethea Moth.
-The cocoon in a leaf becomes rolled up in the silk and will stay there 42 to 54 days before emerging.
+The cocoon in a leaf becomes rolled up in the silk and will stay there for 42 to 54 days before emerging.

 #5 Luna (Luna Moth – Actias luna – Linnaeus)

 The moon moth, also called luna moth, is translucent pale green.
 It has a pale yellow line that runs along the lower side.
 This caterpillar will be up to four inches when fully grown.
 Preferred food choices are the alder, cherry, walnut, hickory, oak, sweetgum, birch, butternut, beech, willow, chestnut, pecan, hazelnut, and persimmon tree leaves.
 Unlike many other moths, the Luna Moth cocoons on the ground among fallen leaves.